themarquisdesheric/simple-database/LAB.md

 ```

-* Use an npm package to find a library to assign id's (there are tons)
+* Use an npm package to find a library to assign id's (there are tons), e.g. [shortid](https://www.npmjs.com/package/shortid) or [uuid](https://www.npmjs.com/package/uuid)
-* Use the supplied table name as a folder to store object, and use the id as the file name:
+* Use the supplied table name as a folder to store objects, and use the id as the file name:

   ```
   ---+ data